tomduck/pandoc-fignos/README.md

 This version of pandoc-fignos was tested using pandoc 1.15 - 1.18.
 It works under linux, Mac OS X and Windows.
 Older versions and other platforms can be supported on request.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].

+If you find pandoc-fignos useful, please encourage further development by giving it a star [on GitHub].

 See also: [pandoc-eqnos], [pandoc-tablenos]

 [pandoc]: http://pandoc.org/